axeluhl/sailing-analytics/wiki/configure-races-on-server.md

 * Do not have a boat class
 * Time higher than 20:00 (e.g. 21:14)
-* Have "Test" somewhere in the name
+* Have "Test", "Find it", "Gone out", "PreRace" somewhere in the name

 ### Desaster recovery